Sunday, September 1, 2019 – Amana, IA

-first second annual Iowa State Gravel Time Trial Championship has something for everyone.
-An abandon bridge, several water crossings, beautiful Iowa gravel, and a challenging minimum maintenance road.
+The third annual Iowa State Gravel Time Trial Championship is back again!
+As usual, the course is sure to be a challenge, potentially including an abandon bridge, several water crossings, beautiful Iowa gravel, and a challenging minimum maintenance road.

 1st rider @ 10 am (1 minute intervals, in order of registration)